Vacation rentals in Orlando

 With 233 sunny days per year, it’s no wonder that Florida is called the Sunshine State.
 While it’s possible to take advantage of Orlando’s outdoor offerings year-round, keep in mind that summers are not for the faint of heart: July’s average is a sweltering 92 degrees Fahrenheit, and the subtropical climate means dense humidity.
 The most pleasant time to stay in one of Orlando’s vacation rentals is from February to May, when the temperature is consistently in the mid-70s.
 Good walking shoes, breathable clothes, and a just-in-case poncho for surprise showers are staples for a prepared wardrobe.
 One other important weather note: Fall is hurricane season.

-What are the top things to do in Orlando?
+Top things to do in Orlando

 Lake Eola Park